Social Media Profile Picture Sizes for Every Platform in 2026 — The Complete Guide

 TikTok Profile Picture Size in 2026

 TikTok displays profile photos as circles at 200×200 pixels on the profile page, but the image appears at much smaller sizes in the main feed next to each video.
 Because TikTok is a predominantly mobile platform viewed on small screens, clarity and contrast at tiny sizes matter more here than on almost any other platform.
-A simple, clean photo with strong contrast and a clear subject works far better than anything complex or detailed that loses legibility at a small size.

 - Recommended size: 200×200 pixels minimum